-One of the numerous benefits of using a shipping container is the fact that it can be moved around.
-In fact, shipping containers were designed and built in the first place to be moved around.
+One of the numerous benefits of using a portable space is the fact that it can be moved around.
+In fact, they were designed and built in the first place to be moved around.

-Nowadays, shipping containers are being used for so much more than transportation.
+Nowadays, they are being used for so much more than transportation.
 Storage is a major use, as well as converting them into anything from a modular classroom to a bespoke pop-up café or bar.

-Regardless of whether you are going to use it for storage or are looking to buy a shipping container to use it as a construction material and convert it into a building, an appealing factor is that it can be moved.
+Regardless of whether you are going to use it for storage or are looking to purchase one to use as construction material and convert it into a building, an appealing factor is that it can be moved.

-It is important, however, that it is positioned in the right place, and your shipping container cannot normally be moved whilst it is full.
+It is important, however, that it is positioned in the right place, and keep in mind that your finished product cannot normally be moved whilst it is full.

 The Positioning of your Shipping Container

-Shipping containers can be extremely heavy – especially when they are full of contents.
-It is therefore important that you prepare the area where your shipping container is to be positioned properly and safely to avoid dangerous situations that could cause damage.
+All of our products can be extremely heavy – especially when they are full of contents.
+It is therefore important that you prepare the resting area properly and safely to avoid dangerous situations that could cause damage.

-As an example, some of the most common single shipping containers are 10ft, 20ft, and 40ft in length.
+As an example, some of the most common single units are available in 10ft, 20ft, and 40ft lengths.
 These, when they are empty will weigh 1.5 tons, 2.5 tons, and 4 tons respectively.

-It is, therefore, necessary that you prepare the area where you place your shipping container(s) with a solid concrete base or equivalent (such as railways sleepers).
+It is, therefore, necessary that you prepare the area where you place your shipping unit(s) with a solid concrete base or equivalent (such as railways sleepers).

-You should also consider the fact that your shipping container is made from steel, meaning that it conducts heat well.
-Therefore, placing it somewhere out of direct sunlight, wind, and shelter is a good idea.
-It also means that your shipping container can be better protected from water (and therefore the potential for corrosion).
+You should also consider the fact that the outer material is steel, meaning it will conduct heat well.
+Therefore, a location somewhere that is out of direct sunlight, wind, and shelter is a good idea.
+It also means that your shipping container can be better protected if it is away from water (and therefore away from the potential for corrosion).

 Relocating your Shipping Container

-If you are considering having or relocating your shipping container to the coast, it is important to remember that you will have a higher risk of corrosion on your container.
-The salt and moisture in the air are prime for rusting, so it is even more important that you look after the metal that makes up your container.
+If you are considering having or relocating your shipping box to the coast, it is important to remember that you will have a higher risk of corrosion on your unit.
+The salt and moisture in the air are prime for rusting, so it is even more important that you look after any metal.

 This means regularly checking and repairing any damage (internally and externally) and using anti-corrosion paint to help to protect it.
-You should also do what you can to protect your shipping container from water standing on it and keep it as clean as you can.
-Moisture traps and drying crystals can also be used to help to reduce condensation on the inside of your shipping container.
+You should also do what you can to protect your shipping unit from water standing on it and keep it as clean as you can.
+Moisture traps and drying crystals can also be used to help to reduce condensation on the inside.